 For the most excitement, you can have standing up, try a Segway tour!
 It might take a few minutes to master the lean – the movement that makes these two-wheeled fun machines go – but anyone can do it under the guidance of Segway of Scottsdale guides.
 They’ll have you rolling through Old Town in no time.

-Experience the rugged beauty of the Sonoran Desert on an off-road tour by Jeep, Hummer or Tomcar.
+Experience the desert's rugged beauty in a Sonoran Desert tour and go off-road tour by Jeep, Hummer or Tomcar.
 The Scottsdale desert is your playground as you bounce along rough-and-tumble trails and sandy desert washes.
-Keep your eyes open and you might spot desert wildlife like javelina, Gambel’s Quail, wild horses and birds of prey.
+Sonoran Desert tours are Keep your eyes open and you might spot desert wildlife like javelina, Gambel’s Quail, wild horses and birds of prey.

 COLORS AND CANYONS TOUR WITH DETOURS